latest news

 Understanding the Family Mediation Process: Making Contact and Arranging a MIAM

 When families face conflict—particularly during separation or divorce—emotions can run high, and communication can break down.
-Family mediation offers a constructive, confidential, and cost-effective way to resolve disputes.
-At Vollans Mediation, we guide individuals and families through every step of the mediation process, starting with a crucial first step: the Mediation Information and Assessment Meeting
+Family mediation offers a constructive, confidential and cost-effective way to resolve disputes.
+At Vollans Mediation, we guide families through the family mediation process, starting with a crucial first step: arranging a MIAM, the Mediation Information and Assessment Meeting (MIAM).

 Understanding the Family Mediation Process: Making Contact and Arranging a MIAM Read More »